HMaker/python-cdp/README.md

 reactor.run()
 ```

-where chrome debugger is listening on `http://localhost:9222` (started by `google-chrome --remote-debugging-port=9222`).

-You also can use just the builtin CDP types with `import pycdp.cdp` on your own client implementation.
+You also can use just the builtin CDP type wrappers with `import pycdp.cdp` on your own client implementation.
 If you want to try a different CDP version you can build new type wrappers with `cdpgen` command:
 ```
 usage: cdpgen <arguments>